Dor Peretz: Early life

-Peretz was born in Hod HaSharon, Israel, to a family of Sephardic Jewish descent.
-He also holds a Portuguese passport.
-His older brother is Israeli footballer Reef Peretz.
+Peretz was born and raised in Hod HaSharon, Israel, to an Israeli family of both Sephardi Jewish and Mizrahi Jewish descent.
+His older brother is former Israeli international footballer Reef Peretz.
+Peretz is observant (Masorti Jewish).

+He also holds a Portuguese passport, on account of his Sephardi Jewish ancestors, which eases the move to certain European football leagues.

 Club career

 Maccabi Tel Aviv

 On 12 August 2014, Peretz made his senior debut in Maccabi Tel Aviv during a Toto Cup match against Maccabi Netanya.
 On 10 September 2014, scored his first goal, in a 6–0 victory against Hapoel Petah Tikva.
 In his first season with the senior team he played 28 games in all competitions.

 On 26 September 2015, Peretz scored the first goal in his senior career during a league match against Maccabi Haifa.

-Hapoel Haifa
+Hapoel Haifa (loan)

 On 27 January 2017, he moved to Hapoel Haifa on loan until the end of the season.

 Venezia

 On 16 June 2021, Peretz signed for three seasons with Italian club Venezia, newly promoted to Serie A. He left Venezia by mutual consent on 5 July 2022.